 The hydraulic cylinders are of the multi-stage telescoping design with at least one double acting stage to allow precise cask positioning at the jib crane support structure.
 Each cylinder will be fitted with a hose break valve to prevent uncontrolled lowering of the cask in the event of rupture of any of the hoses or piping in the hydraulic circuit.
 The break valve also provides control for normal cask lowering.
 The cask will lower to its horizontal position over a time of 15 to 20 minutes.
-The cask can similarly be lowered to the horizontal position should the normal powered means be lost during a lifting or lowering operation.
+The cask can similarly be lowered manually to the horizontal position should the normal powered means be lost during a lifting or lowering operation.

 The hydraulic cylinders of the CHLA are designed as dual load paths.
-Load bearing members of each will have a design safety factor with respect to ultimate (burst pressure) of five times the maximum combined current static and dynamic load after a single point failure.
+Load bearing members of each will have a design safety factor with respect to ultimate (burst pressure) of five times the maximum combined concurrent static and dynamic load after a single point failure.

-The cask lifting saddle provides the interconnection between the hydraulic cylinders and the cask.
-Once the cask is vertical, ratchet binders are connected to the saddle and jib crane support structure to make final adjustments and secure the cask for canister loading.
-Although the CHLA remains in place during loading, no credit is taken for the hydraulic cylinders as normal operating or seismic support of the cask.
+The cast lifting saddle provides the interconnection between the hydraulic cylinders and the cask.
+Once the cask is vertical, ratche: binders are connected to the saddle and tighten against screw jacks on the jib crane support structure to secure the cask for canister loading.
+Although the CHLA may remain in place during loading, no credit is taken for the hydraulic cylinders as normal operating or seismic support of the cask.